asierramejia33/Horiseon/README.md

 You can also visit our GitHub Repository at: [Horiseon | GitHub Repository](https://github.com/asierramejia33/Horiseon/)

-Finally this is a Screenshot of the Horiseon Website
+Finally this is a Screenshot of the Horiseon Website.

-(./assets/images/Screenshot-Final.JPG)
+(./assets/images/Screenshot-Final.jpg)